dotlang/language/README.md

 **Notes**

 1. Struct represents a set of related bindings and types.
+2. There are two ways to declare a struct: inline and using module.
+This section explains inline (defining struct inside a module).
+The module method is explained in `import` section where you write struct contents inside a file of it's own.
 1. Example 1 defines a named type for a 2-D point and next 2 examples show how to initialize variables of that type.
 See "Named Types" section for more info about named types.
 2. If you define an untyped literal (Example 4), you can access its component by destruction (Example 6).
 3. Examples 6 and 7 show how to destruct a struct and extract its data.